schantepie/Gmatools/README.md

 The functions are designed to use the MCMCglmm outputs.

 ~~~~~~~~~~~~~~~~~
-To install Gmatools on R
+How to install Gmatools on R

 library(devtools)